lukasabbe/Modpack-Searcher/README.md

 Find all modpacks in Modrinth with the specifc project dependency.
 Like an mod or resource pack.

+You can download the project and run the node script.
+Or you can use the website [find.lukasabbe.com](https://find.lukasabbe.com)

 # How to install and use

 1. First clone this project. `git clone https://github.com/lukasabbe/Modpack-Searcher.git` or download it as a [zip](https://github.com/lukasabbe/Modpack-Searcher/archive/refs/heads/main.zip)